Reporter's Notebook: What Life Is Like In Rome Under Coronavirus Lockdown

 Everyone who ventures out has to carry a police form, downloadable from the Ministry of Interior website, in which you have to "self-certify" why you are out.
 The only purposes allowed are shopping for food and medicines, health reasons, emergencies, work or returning home.
 Violators face three months in jail or a fine of about $230.

 I live in Trastevere, in the heart of old Rome, not far from Piazza Trilussa.
-The square is known for its lively nightlife and it's usually full of people 24/7.
+The square is known for its lively nightlife, and it's usually full of people 24/7.

 Not anymore.
 Every single storefront is shuttered.
 The bike rental stand is full.
 The only sound is the waterfall in the large fountain that dominates the square.